arunkhan/openstack-fuel-virtualbox-packet/README.md

 ## Log into the Bare Metal Server

 Using PuTTY (Windows) or ssh (Mac/Linux), connect to the new bare metal, physical server that was deployed.
 Refer to step #5 in the Packet guide above if you need help.
+You'll be logging as as 'root' with no password required (SSH keys used instead of the password).

 When connecting using PuTTY on Windows, use the following instructions to login using the SSH key generated above.